rockingdingo/deepnlp/README.md

 About 'deepnlp'
 ========
-Deep Learning NLP Pipeline implemented on Tensorflow purely by python.
+Deep Learning NLP Pipeline implemented on Tensorflow.
-Following the 'simplicity' rule, this project aims to provide an easy python version implementation of NLP pipeline based on Tensorflow platform.
+Following the 'simplicity' rule, this project aims to use the deep learning library of Tensorflow platform to implement new NLP pipeline.
+You can extend the project to train models with your corpus/languages.
+Pretrained models of Chinese corpus are also distributed.
-It serves the same purpose as Google SyntaxNet but is easier to install, read and extend(purely in python), which also require fewer dependency.
-(Installing Bazel on my machine is painful...)

 Brief Introduction
 ========